SnehAl2o7/Computer-Organisation-and-Architecture/README.md

 # Computer-Organisation-and-Architecture
-just some VHDL and Verilog codes to
+Just some VHDL and Verilog codes that we learn in our lab.
+And how to implement it in the lab.